-Most faiths encourage showing kindness and compassion towards others.
 We can be too stressed to be kind to those around us and it is usually even harder to be kind and show compassion to ourselves!
 This exercise poses the following questions to welcome kindness and to show compassion to yourself.

-- What kind act could I be inspired to do today? - If you could call yourself at any point in your life, when would you call and what kind and compassionate words would you say to yourself? - How can you acknowledge your own achievements and successes?
+- What kind act could you be inspired to do today? - If you could call yourself at any point in your life, when would you call and what kind and compassionate words would you say to yourself? - How can you acknowledge your own achievements and successes?